Mountains and Lakes in Japan

 From the observatory, visitors can the scenary of Seto Inland sea with many islands and the bridge connecting Shikoku Island.

-Mount Daisen (大山, Tottori Pref.) is a large volcano and the highest peak is 1,729 m high.
+Mount Daisen is a large volcano and the highest peak is 1,729 meters high.

-Lake Shinji (宍道湖, Shimane Pref.) is a brackish lake, and stretches to the west of central Matsue city.
+Lake Shinji is a brackish lake, and it stretches to the west of Matsue city, the capital of Shimane Prefecture.

 We can see the undulating karst landscape dimpled with many dolines and countless limestone pinnacles up to 2 meters in height.